polygonator-vr/polygonator-vr/_posts/2017-10-30-driving-the-new-rolls-royce-phantom-is-an-exercise-in-serious-luxury.md

 A foot on the pedal reveals that BMW’s full engineering resources have made the car lighter, stiffer, and more technologically advanced than anything that’s come before.

 Rolls-Royce is very proud of a new double-wishbone suspension coupled with an air ride system that makes the car as smooth as a magic carpet, as executives will say to you often.
-Excuse the clich&eacute; this time—they’re right.
+Excuse the cliché this time—they’re right.
 Push the gas pedal, and the Phantom uses its massive power to surge effortlessly forward with authority and elegance.

 Most impressive is the car’s novel four-wheel drive.
 It allows each wheel autonomy to choose traction and vector over any change in direction.
 This was the secret to breaking the Furka: Even as the Phantom thrust forward like a bullet train, it danced across the pass like a much smaller car, surprising at every turn.

 This bodes well for the Project Cullinan, the much anticipated first-ever SUV from Rolls-Royce, which arrives late next year.
 It had better be good.
 That is, if you need another Rolls.

-&nbsp;Bloomberg Businessweek
+ Bloomberg Businessweek